How to Trade GBP/USD in 2024

 In fact, at the ATR's peak, the average weekly range for the GBP/USD was around 480 pips during 2016.
 The ATR indicator can also help identify the best hours to trade the GBP/USD.

-Best Time to Trade GBP/USD - Check the ATR
+When is the Best Time to Trade GBP/USD

 A common question among Forex traders is what is the best time to trade the GBP/USD?
 Usually, the best time is during the European session as that is when the UK market and traders are operating.
 However, the US session can also bring extra volume to the market as US traders start to operate as well.